ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 For example, you can copy an `auth.json` file to a DDEV project:
 `cp <path-to-an>/auth.json .ddev/homeadditions/.composer`

-Alternatively, the Composer global `auth.json` can be the DDEV global `auth.json` with the help of symbolic link:
+Alternatively, the Composer global `auth.json` can be the DDEV global `auth.json` with the help of a symbolic link:
 `mkdir -p ~/.ddev/homeadditions/.composer && ln -s ~/.composer/auth.json ~/.ddev/homeadditions/.composer/auth.json`

 If the DDEV project has already been started, you need to run `ddev restart`.

-To use an `auth.json` file replaces the step [4.
+The use an `auth.json` file replaces step [4.
 Composer authentication](#4-composer-authentication).

 ### Using Dotenv

 Instead of using environment variables inside the container, a [`.env.local`](https://symfony.com/doc/5.4/configuration.html#overriding-environment-values-via-env-local) file can be added to the project.

-The following shows `.env.local` configuration on the example of the database:
+The following example shows the use of `.env.local` with database configuration:

 - Skip step [2.
 Configure DDEV / Configure database connection](#configure-database-connection).
 - Modify step [5.
-Create Ibexa DXP project](#5-create-ibexa-dxp-project) to insert the database setting (Commerce and MariaDB are used in this example):
+Create Ibexa DXP project](#5-create-ibexa-dxp-project) to insert the database setting:
   ```bash
   ddev composer create ibexa/commerce-skeleton --no-install;
   echo "DATABASE_URL=mysql://db:db@db:3306/db" >> .env.local;